- Learning Support Department

 - The type of person we are looking for

-Please submit your letter of application, including a full CV, recent photograph and the contact details of two referees to:
+Please send your letter of application, along with a CV and names of two referees, to:

-SES follows a ‘Safe Recruitment’ Policy, in the interests of safeguarding children at the school.
+SES follows a ‘Safer Recruitment’ Policy, in the interests of safeguarding children at the school.

 Applicants will be required to present police / background checks, whether recruited from the UK or internationally.
 References will be collected in writing, and should include current employer.
 Emails for referees should be a work e-mail rather than a personal address; school will make follow-up calls to verify the written reference.